Keeping it Local: A Town Hall Series

 After years ravaged by press layoffs, newsroom shutterings, and attacks on the media, the need for a community-driven rescue mission for local journalism has never been more evident.
 But first, we must understand the problem and collectively reaffirm how integral local news coverage is to the health of a community, both literally and figuratively.
 In order to begin this conversation and foster public awareness and grassroots advocacy for local news media, PEN America is launching a series of town hall convenings to bring together members of the press, elected officials, and the public to discuss the landscape of local news in 2021.

 Building on the momentum of our World Press Freedom Day campaign, this series is meant to provide the public with practical and accessible tools to advocate for the local news in their communities.
 And at the federal level, we have provided an easy way to write to your members of Congress.

 If you are interested in learning more about our local news advocacy and press freedom work, or would like to explore more ways to support your local news media, we would love to work with you.
 Drop us a line at [email protected].

 This town hall will address the topic of trust in local journalism in Atlanta, GA.
 Bringing together key players in the local media landscape, this conversation will address methods of building trust between local reporters and community members in areas where there is historically a lack of trust and lack of transparency between the two.
 This panel will feature Sonam Vashi of Canopy Atlanta, Willoughby Mariano of The Atlanta Journal-Constitution, and Janis Ware of The Atlanta Voice.

-Part II: Supporting Regional Journalism in Minnesota
+Supporting Regional Journalism in Minnesota

 Tuesday, June 22, 2021